HirbodBehnam/MTProtoProxyInstaller/README.md

 Official proxy can serve about 10000 to 16000 connections per core.
 ## Python Script
+**Before You Begin**: Do not use OVH or IPHoster datacenters for MTProto.
 ### Install
 On your server run
 ```